hansonmcoombs/training-basic_python/sphinx/source/packages_imports.rst

 .. code:: python

     folder_path = "C:/Users/Documents/project"  # path to the project folder
-    import sys  # a built in package which helps you access the python path sys.path.append(folder_path)  # adds the folder to the pythonpath from functions.lsr_calc import pet_to_aet  # now you can import as usual
+    import sys  # a built in package which helps you access the pythonpath sys.path.append(folder_path)  # adds the folder to the pythonpath from functions.lsr_calc import pet_to_aet  # now you can import as usual